joaosvictor/cs2/README.md

 ### Work to be done:
  * After all create the jpg -> png
- * Add a couple of images
+ * Add a couple of images jpg and png